 The M.A. programs require a minimum of 96 credit hours (MAR) and are normally completed in three years (MAR) of full-time study; you may, however, take up to six (6) years of part-time study.
 Students must maintain a minimum grade-point average of 2.0 to stay in the program.
-The M.A programs consist of 10 Common Core Curriculum Courses which requires 40 credit hours (or units), 10 Chapel meetings which require 10 Credit hours (or units), 27 Elective Curriculum Courses which require 36 credit hours (or units), and three (3) Thesis Option Courses and three (3) Project Option courses which require to complete 14 credit hours (or units) to choose one of the options.
+The M.A programs consist of a focus of study of five (5) Common-Core-Curriculum Courses, 20 credit hours/units, those are required of all M.A. programs.
+Each program then requires 42 credit hours beyond the core courses that consist of restricted electives for each M.A. program and an exit option of one of the following: (a) the Integrative Seminar, (b) the Field Education Course, (c) the Thesis Option and (d) the Project Option.
+With each Exit Option students must take a